 Upstate Forever does not have internships on a regular schedule, but we do occasionally engage interns for specific projects based on qualifications and availability.
 If you would like to be considered for future opportunities, please send your resume and cover letter to info@upstateforever.org.

-Upstate Forever celebrates 25 years of conservation and advocacy in 2023, but we could not do this important work without you.
-Join us as we reflect on just a few of the successes your support has made possible.
+Upstate Forever celebrated 25 years of conservation and advocacy in 2023.
+Join us in reflecting on just a few of the successes your support has made possible — and help us continue this work for future generations.